 And I’m happy to report: I found a lot of GREAT Bible studies for women.
 (They do exist!)

-And because I thought you might be interested in going deeper in your daily Bible study as well, I thought I’d share my top recommendations for you here.
+And because I thought you might be interested in going deeper in your daily Bible study for women as well, I thought I’d share my top recommendations for you here.

 What to Look for in a Women’s Bible Study

-Of course, the BEST Bible study for me may not be a good fit for you.
-And the BEST Bible study for you may not be a good fit for me… We’re all a bit different in what we already know, what we’re going through currently, what topics we’re interested in, and what we’re looking for.
+Of course, the BEST Bible study for women that I like may not be a good fit for you.
+And the BEST Bible studies for you may not be a good fit for me… We’re all a bit different in what we already know, what we’re going through currently, what topics we’re interested in, and what we’re looking for.

-That’s why I included a variety of different topical and book Bible studies below, so you could choose the one that seems like the best fit for you.
+That’s why I included a variety of different topical and Bible study books for women below, so you could choose the one that seems like the best fit for you.

 But, that being said, there ARE a few guidelines we can all use when we’re choosing a daily Bible study…

-In it, she shares 3 important qualities every women’s Bible study should have, especially if you are working through the study as a small group (her second point isn’t as crucial if you’re reading through your Bible study on your own).
+In it, she shares 3 important qualities every women’s Bible study should have, especially if you are working through Bible studies for women’s small groups (her second point isn’t as crucial if you’re reading through your Bible study on your own).